 Repainting your car can be done professionally but it can cost you more money than the task done on your own.
 Painting a car requires a solid technique and good practice so that the task can be done effectively.
 So, how to paint your car on your own?
-The process is explained by the following procedure that includes steps from prepping up the car to reach a certain finish look.
+The process is explained by the following procedure that includes steps from prepping up the car to reaching a certain finish look.

 Prepping Of The Car:

-The workplace for skillfully painting the car must be well-ventilated, contains minimal dust, well-lit, and large enough so that the painter can move around the vehicle while painting.
+The workplace for skillfully painting the car must be well-ventilated, contains minimal dust, be well-lit, and large enough so that the painter can move around the vehicle while painting.

 Take serious safety precautions by using necessary materials such as a sprayer, sanding tools, primer, and safety equipment.
 The next step is to choose the most accurate color match.
 This can be found by analyzing the color code.
 Take this color code to the nearest retailer and find the perfect match.
-If you are unable to find the accurate color, you can contact the manufacturer to seek alternatives.
+If you are unable to find an accurate color, you can contact the manufacturer to seek alternatives.

 Sanding And Wiping:

 Smooth the rough surfaces of the paint by sanding it.
 Sanding can be done after snapping off the trim pieces and removing the rust gently.
-Sanding can create visible dust that should be removed by a dampened rags or cloth with the paint thinner, denatured alcohol, or mineral spirits.
+Sanding can create visible dust that should be removed by dampened rags or cloth with the paint thinner, denatured alcohol, or mineral spirits.

 Masking And Taping The Car Parts: